hassanprogrammer256/Student_Management_System/README.md

 # Student_Management_System
-A desktop application for managing student`s nformation,grades and report cards. it also have features for the instructors , their authentication into the system, graing and managing their students.
+A desktop application for managing student`s information,grades and report cards. it also have features for the instructors , their authentication into the system, grading and managing their students.